-- 3.27 Members who joined the Defined Benefit plan prior to 25 May 1988 have a choice to convert up to 50% of their retirement benefit into an annual pension. - 3.28 The previous investigation assumed that 60% of eligible active members elect a pension upon retirement by converting the maximum 50% of their benefits into a pension.
-Over the two years to 30 June 2019, approximately 58% of retiring members elected at least some pension.
+- 3.16 Members who joined the Defined Benefit plan prior to 25 May 1988 have a choice to convert up to 50% of their retirement benefit into an annual pension. - 3.17 The previous triennial investigation assumed that 60% of eligible active members elect a pension upon retirement by converting the maximum 50% of their benefits into a pension.
+Over the two years to 30 June 2022, approximately 57% of retiring members elected at least some pension.
 We also understand that not all members have taken the maximum 50% pension allowed (although a majority do take the maximum).
-As the pension benefit is more valuable than the lump sum benefit and in light of recent experience, we retained the pension election assumption of 60% of eligible active members exercising this option by converting 50% of their benefit to a pension. - 3.29 The previous investigation assumed 40% of eligible deferred beneficiaries elect a pension at retirement.
-Over the two years to 30 June 2019, the proportion of deferred beneficiaries who took a pension upon retirement was around 50%.
-Accordingly, we have increased the deferred beneficiary pension election proportion from 40% to 45% for the 2020 actuarial investigation.
-Members who exercise this option are assumed to take 50% of their benefit as a pension. - 3.30 We have also confirmed that these assumptions remain appropriate when the experience to 30 June 2020 is considered.
+This experience is based on the actual number of eligible retiring members electing a pension, we have also considered the proportion of the value of the benefits that is taken as a pension, which is not materially higher.
+As the pension benefit is more valuable than the lump sum benefit and in light of recent experience, we retained the pension election assumption of 60% of eligible active members exercising this option by converting 50% of their benefit to a pension. - 3.18 The previous triennial investigation assumed 45% of eligible deferred beneficiaries elect a pension at retirement.
+Over the two years to 30 June 2022, the proportion of deferred beneficiaries who took a pension upon retirement was around 60%.
+Accordingly, we have increased the deferred beneficiary pension election proportion from 45% to 60% for the 2023 actuarial investigation.
+Members who exercise this option are assumed to take 50% of their benefit as a pension. - 3.19 We have also confirmed that these assumptions remain appropriate when the experience to 30 June 2023 is considered.